Roderick Welsh

-Roderick Ernest Welsh (born c.
-1912; date of death unknown) was an English footballer.
+Roderick Ernest Welsh (26 August 1908 – 1991) was an English footballer.
 His great-grandson, Matthew Dallman, also became a professional footballer.

 Career

 Welsh played for Dipton United, Annfield Plain and Durham City.
 He played one First Division game for Portsmouth on 6 May 1933.
 He joined Port Vale in May 1935.
 He made 20 Second Division and three FA Cup appearances in the 1935–36 relegation season, and broke an ankle at a 1–0 win over Southampton at The Dell on 31 March.
 He played 17 Third Division North games in the 1936–37 season and then played 27 league games in the 1937–38 season.
-He was given a free transfer away from The Old Recreation Ground in May 1938.
+He was given a free transfer away from the Old Recreation Ground in May 1938.